Guide Project Book Picks

 t21 Coffee - I’d love to say these coffees were gifts (because they’d make a great gift!), but I tried their coffee myself.
 It was great.
 I also served it to a guest, and it got rave reviews.

 Inspired Threads - I like to think of myself as a blanket connoisseur.
 Throws, blankets, you name it, I love it.
 And the blanket I got here is on a whole other level.
 Seriously.
 It’s gorgeous, it’s soft, it’s snuggly.
-It’s so great my husband got one for himself (I wasn’t sharing haha), and this year we’re investing in a snuggle size.
+It’s so great my husband got one for himself (I wasn’t sharing haha).

 Be Kind to Everyone - Besides the fundamentally good message, these shirts are SOFT.
 We both own shirts from here, and they get worn A LOT.